-Category Types of CONs Citation Equipment The acquisition of major medical equipment, which is equipment costing more than \$3,585,250, as updated annually.
-77 III.
+Caterore Turse (00b) Otherstern Category Types of CONs Citation Equipment The acquisition of major medical equipment costing more than \$13,743,450 (hospital applicants), \$7,768,030 (long-term care applicants), or \$3,585,250 (other applicants), as updated annually.
+20 ILCS 3960/3 ("[m]ajor medical equipment" and "[c]apital expenditure minimum" definitions); 77 III.
 Admin.
-Code § 1130.310(a)(7); see Memo from Board, Revised CON Review Thresholds (July 1, 2019) 34 1.
+Code § 1130.310(a)(7); see Memo from Board, Revised CON Review Thresholds (July 1, 2019) 33 1.
 Any substantial change to the scope of functional operation of the facility.
 77 III.
 Admin.
-Code §§ 1130.310(a)(2), see also 1130.140 Facilities/Buildings Hospital.
-Ambulatory surgical treatment center.
+Code §§ 1130.310(a)(2), 1130.140 Facilities/Buildings The establishment of any "health care facility" requires a CON.
+20 ILCS 3960/3, 5 Hospital licensed under the Hospital Licensing Act.
+Ambulatory surgical treatment center licensed under the Ambulatory Surgical Treatment Center Act.
 Long-term care facility licensed under the Nursing Home Care Act.
-End stage renal disease facility.
-Birth center.
-Freestanding emergency center.
-Facility used for outpatient surgical proce- dures owned or operated by out-of-state facilities.
+Developmental-disability care facility licensed under the ID/DD Community Care Act or the MC/DD Act.
+Facility licensed under the Specialized Mental Health Rehabilitation Act of 2013.
+Kidney disease treatment centers licensed under the End Stage Rental Disease Facility Act.
+Facility used for outpatient surgical procedures owned or operated by out-of-state facilities.
+Facility for the provision of any health care category of service defined by regulation.
+Facility used for provision of major medical equipment used in the direct clinical diagnosis or treatment of patients, and whose project cost is in excess of the capital expenditure minimum.
 77 III.
 Admin.
-Code §§ 1130.310(a)(3), see also 1130.210 9.
+Code §§ 1130.310(a)(3), 1130.215 11.
 A change of ownership of a health care facility, unless an exemption is issued.
 77 III.
 Admin.
-Code § 1130.310(5) 10.
+Code § 1130.310(a)(5) 12.
 The discontinuation of an entire health care facility, unless an exemption has been issued.
 77 III.
 Admin.
-Code § 1130.310(6) Services Acute mental illness treatment services.
-Ambulatory care.
-Cardiac catheterization.
-Cardiovascular surgery.
-Chronic renal dialysis.
-Community-based residential rehabilitation.
-Comprehensive physical rehabilitation.
-Emergent care.
-Extracorporeal circulation.
-Freestanding emergency center medical services.
-General long-term care.
-Hospital services that schedule surgical procedures on an inpatient basis.
-In-center hemodialysis.
-77 III.
-Admin.
-Code §§ 1130.215(i), see 1100.220 (enumerating various categories of services)
+Code § 1130.310(a)(6)